Wivik/linux-explained/book/01-08-chapter-8.md

 Like `rsh`, `ssh` is a client server protocol made to open sessions on a remote system.
 But, unlike `rsh`, `ssh` uses cryptography to encrypt the network activity of its protocol.
 This protocol is a standard since its large adoption that replaced the unsecured remote shell.

-Today, one of the most common implementation is the [OpenSSH](https://en.wikipedia.org/wiki/OpenSSH) version, released in 1999 and forked from the original SSH protocol while it was still a free software before being transformed into a commercial product.
+Today, one of the most common implementation is the OpenSSH[^openssh] version, released in 1999 and forked from the original SSH protocol while it was still a free software before being transformed into a commercial product.
 The protocol is generally referred by the name SSH-1 and SSH-2 meaning the major version of its implementation.
 SSH-2 has been developed by OpenSSH as a revisited version and the protocol also implemented backward compatibility with SSH-1.
 Today, SSH-1 is deprecated and should not be used.
 OpenSSH definitely expunged its support from the code base with the 7.6 release in 2017.

 ## SSH Architecture {#chapter-8-ssh-architecture}